eurecom-s3/symcc/README.md

 for C++17.
 LLVM lit is only needed to run the tests; if it's not packaged with your LLVM, you can get it with `pip install lit`.

-Under Ubuntu Groovy the following one liner should install all required
+Under Ubuntu Groovy the following one-liner should install all required
 packages:

 ```